KazanExpress/datamint/README.md

 ORM (Object-relational mapper) - a programming tool for converting data between incompatible type systems using object-oriented paradigms.
 It often reduces the amount of code that needs to be written in order to access the needed data.

-[Many ORMs](https://github.com/search?q=ORM) exist for back-end data storages and browsers, but yet no real ORM exists to connect these 2.
+[Many ORMs](https://github.com/search?q=ORM) exist for back-end data storages and browsers, but yet no real ORM exists to connect them.
 That's why `web-orm` was created.

 ## Why ORM over web?